cmtt/publicsuffixlist/README.md

 [Public Suffix List](http://www.publicsuffix.org) used in modern browsers like Google Chrome, Mozilla Firefox and Opera.

-In addition, it can be used to validate the upcoming general top level domains being introduced in 2013, according to [ICANN](http://newgtlds.icann.org/en/program-status/application-results/strings-1200utc-13jun12-en).

 ## Installation

 The module can be installed via npm or manually by cloning this repository.